 Maintain Strong Bones

-Learning about preventative measures can help to keep bones strong and decrease the risk of falling and becoming injured.
-Understanding treatment options and what to expect as a result of sustaining a hip fracture can also be helpful in minimizing pain and making a recovery as efficient as possible.
+Learning about preventative measures can help keep bones strong and decrease the risk of falling and becoming injured.
+Understanding treatment options and what to expect resulting from sustaining a hip fracture can also help minimize pain and make a recovery as efficient as possible.

 Statistics About Hip Fractures